2025 Impact Report

 Building the School

-In our first five months, we launched three courses with pay-what-you-can pricing and 13+ Indigenous guest teachers.
-We created five jobs for women of color and built a team led by Dr. Lyla June Johnston (Diné/Tsétsêhéstâhese).
-Students from social work to agriculture found practical tools for restoration.
+In 2025, we launched three courses with pay-what-you-can pricing.
+The school provided stipends 13 Indigenous guest teachers to support curriculum delivery.
+Tuition also supported three part-time jobs for women of color (Dr. Johnston was fortunate to serve on a volunteer basis).
+Students with diverse backgrounds from social work to agriculture to community foundations gained practical tools for restoration.
 This is education designed for impact, not profit.

 “For tens of thousands of years, Indigenous peoples have demonstrated that humans can be a keystone species—one upon which entire ecosystems depend for their health."